Developik/auction-android-app/Log Group 2 Comp 3350.md

 * July 12: 2:00 pm - 3:00 pm
   * Updated user stories and fixed tests, updated README as well.
   * Added new tests.
-* July 25: 12:00 pm - 3:00 pm
-  * Studied Espresso and ran the sample project to know how to work with it.
-  * Started adding the dependencies to the build.gradle file.
-* July 26: 3:00 pm - 8:00 pm
-  * Couldn't get the project to run, Espresso dependency was not working.
-  * Spent a lot of time figuring out what was wrong with the project.
-  * Fixed the dependencies and the project ran.
-* July 27: 1:00 pm - 12:00 am
-  * Written Espresso tests for all user stories.
-Added new user stories and removed some that were redundant.

 Nikhil
 * July 8: 1 pm - 6 pm: